On the Picard group of the stable module category for infinite groups: The Stable Module -Category

 \begin{proposition} Let $A$ be a commutative algebra object in $\C$ that admits descent.
 Then the adjunction given by tensoring with $A$ and forgetting is comonadic.
 In particular, the natural functor to the totalization is an equivalence.

 \end{proposition}

-\section{The stable module $\infty$-category}
+\section{The Stable Module $\infty$-Category}

+In this section we will closely follow Benson's ideas \cite[Section 10]{Ben97} to show that the category of $kG$--modules admits a combinatorial symmetric monoidal model structure, for any group $G$ of type $\Phi$.
+While Benson's treatment deals with a more general class of groups, some restrictions on the modules are needed.
+On the other hand, working with groups of type $\Phi$ will allow us to consider all $kG$--modules.
+We also emphasize that it is not known whether the class of groups of type $\Phi$ is completely contained in the class of groups that appear in Benson's work, this is related to a conjecture by O. Talelli \cite[Conjecture A]{Tal}.
+However, most of the definitions and proofs are more or less the same.
+The main difference is that for groups of type $\Phi$, the model structure turns out to be combinatorial and symmetric monoidal.
+We are not aware if the same is known in the setting of \cite{Ben97}.

-In this section we show that the category of $kG$--modules admits a combinatorial symmetric monoidal model structure, for any group $G$ of type $\Phi$.
-This extends the well known case for finite groups where the model structure is given as follows: the fibrations are the surjective homomorphisms, the cofibrations are the injective homomorphisms, and the weak equivalences are stable isomorphisms, that is, isomorphisms in $\underline{\Mod}(kG)$.
+This result extends the well known case for finite groups where the model structure is given as follows: the fibrations are the surjective homomorphisms, the cofibrations are the injective homomorphisms, and the weak equivalences are stable isomorphisms, that is, isomorphisms in $\underline{\Mod}(kG)$.
 We will use this model structure on $\Mod(kG)$ to define the stable module $\infty$-category $\StMod(kG)$.

 \begin{definition} A $kG$--module $M$ is said to be \textrm{cofibrant} if $B\otimes_k M$ is a projective module, where $B$ is the set of functions from $G$ to $k$ which take only finitely many different values in $k$, with the $kG$--structure given by pointwise scalar multiplication and addition, and $G$--action given by $g(\varphi)(h)=\varphi(g^{-1}h)$. \end{definition}